Looking for the perfect stocking filler presents? I have done a little round-up with some useful items that will make great Christmas gifts.

 When shopping for Christmas gifts, I really like going the extra mile – by choosing things that my friends and family will really like.
-If you are looking for ‘larger’ Christmas gifts, check out my post which includes a list of Christmas presents for people who are hard to buy for.
+If you are looking for ‘larger’ Christmas gifts, check out my post which includes a list of Christmas presents for people who have everything.
 If you are looking for ‘smaller’ items, then these stocking filler ideas may come in handy.

 Mappin & Webb 18ct White Gold 1.00ct Brilliant Cut Stud Earrings